IdumaNyx/ABAPLearning/workingpoc.md

     ENDIF.

     " Load material data from MARA
-    SELECT * FROM mara INTO TABLE it_materials.
+    SELECT mandt, matnr, ersda, mtart FROM mara INTO TABLE @it_materials.
     IF sy-subrc <> 0.
       WRITE: / 'Error loading material data from MARA'.
     ELSE.